Religious Liberty

 Liberty University v.
 The National Collegiate Athletic Association, C.A.
 No. 95-0046-L (W.D.Va.
 Sept.
 1, 1995) (after the NCAA enacted a new rule banning and imposing penalties on college football players who took a knee after scoring a touchdown for a two second prayer, this federal action was filed on behalf of a private Christian university to protect its football players by striking down the new rule.
 The NCAA quickly backed down and rescinded its ban and penalties).

 Presbytery of New Jersey v.
 Florio, 40 F.3d 1454 (3d Cir.
-1994) (allowing a pastor’s legal challenge to a anti-discrimination public accommodations law to proceed because the State of New Jersey reserved the right to prosecute the pastor for his Bible based teachings on sexual immorality taking place outside the four walls of the church; while at the same time declining to allow the church’s own claims to proceed because the New Jersey Attorney General submitted an affidavit expressly representing that such state laws could not and would not ever be applied to religious speech taking place within the church).
+1994) (allowing a pastor’s legal challenge to an anti-discrimination public accommodations law to proceed because the State of New Jersey reserved the right to prosecute the pastor for his Bible based teachings on sexual immorality taking place outside the four walls of the church; while at the same time declining to allow the church’s own claims to proceed because the New Jersey Attorney General submitted an affidavit expressly representing that such state laws could not and would not ever be applied to religious speech taking place within the church).

 Aubrey v.
 City of Cincinnati, 815 F.Supp.
 1100 (S.D.
 Ohio 1992) (in what the court described as a “case [that] combines three topics deeply ingrained in the hearts of many Americans—baseball, the Bible, and free speech,” striking down on free speech grounds a policy that barred a pastor’s “John 3:16” sign at the World Series on the grounds it was not in “good taste”); see Aubrey v.
 Cincinnati Reds, 841 F.Supp.
 229 (S.D.
 Ohio 1993) (granting the same pastor summary judgment).